Water Resources Management

 Our curriculum provides a strong basis in the physical, chemical and ecological sciences across systems including watersheds, wetlands, streams, lakes, groundwater and coastal waters.
 In addition, students gain an understanding of the economic, legal and financial factors that drive real-world water management decisions and develop a robust skill set in key analytical techniques relevant to water resource management.
 To complement this core curriculum, you’ll work with your faculty advisor to choose coursework within an area of specialization aligned with your specific career aspirations.

 The Nicholas School’s dedicated Career Center has helped our graduates pursue fulfilling positions as analysts, consultants, water utility managers, corporate sustainability advisors, entrepreneurs and more.
-Employers include government agencies, public water utilities, consulting firms, international corporations, government agencies, fuel and resource extraction companies, research centers and non-profit organizations.
+Employers include government agencies, public water utilities, consulting firms, international corporations, fuel and resource extraction companies, research centers and non-profit organizations.